calcuis/chatgpt-command-line-interface/README.md

 ```
 from llama_cpp import Llama
 ```
 This line imports the Llama class from the llama_cpp module.
-It seems like this module provides a class named Llama that is being used in the code.
 ```
 llm = Llama(model_path="chat.gguf")
 ```